bechirBOUALI/Analyzing-the-security-of-fitbit-wereable/notes.md

 	 	basically the bluetooth functions located inside App segment

 	 		- 0x0800EE62: get_bluetooth_id
+	 			0x0800EE6C: load the mac address of the fitbit jumping here then reading the memory at address stored in R1 fitbit mac address: cc:d1:fa:82:9b:03

 	 		- 0x08012C44: exti_bluetooth_record
 	 		- 0x08018868: rf_record_bluetooth
 	 		- 0x080214A0: printf_bluetooth_id
+	 		- 0x080187D2: store the mac dst

 	 	**As added value we can explain more the fonctionality of each function using dynamic analysis.**